B Corp Flock Freight Aims to Transform Freight Industry.

 It’s high time for the freight industry to evolve, and Flock Freight is leading the charge.
 The company’s shared truckload solution provides a way for organizations to adopt greener business practices and build more sustainable supply chains.

 As the only Certified B Corporation freight shipping company, Flock Freight is showing purpose-driven leadership in a space where none has existed.
-The company envisions a world where freight vehicles always move with purpose and every logistics provider powers its trucking solutions with modern technology.
+The company envisions a world where used heavy duty trucks always move with purpose and every logistics provider powers its trucking solutions with modern technology.

 Flock Freight’s shared truckload solution is transforming traditional freight methods.
 By filling trucks to capacity and eliminating the need for resource-guzzling LTL facilities, shared truckload shipping reduces carbon emissions by up to 40%.
 Furthermore, 99.9% of shared truckload shipments arrive intact, eliminating the environmental repercussions of remanufacturing and reshipping damaged goods.